 Could you give us a brief summary of your background?

 I studied economics and graduated as Master of Science in Business Administration and Management in 2014.
 I studied leadership and organisations as my main but also finance.
 During my studies I worked in the finance industry and after graduating I started working with sales lead generation in a smaller company.
-During that time, I realized I enjoyed working in a smaller company where I could influence my routines and job in a greater extent than in my previous jobs.
-I also found sales as a field very interesting and noticed that in sales you can affect your job quite a bit as well as your salary.
+During that time, I realized I enjoyed working in a smaller company where I could influence my own routines and job in a greater extent than in my previous jobs.
+I also found sales as a field very interesting and noticed that in sales you can affect your own job quite a bit as well as your salary.

 What made you join LeadDesk?

 I heard about LeadDesk through a friend of mine who was working at LeadDesk.
 She told me about an open position and encouraged me to apply.
 I decided to join LeadDesk because I felt the company was very interesting.
 During the recruitment process I got the impression that LeadDesk is a company where things move forward and the job itself seemed interesting.
 Furthermore, I found the LeadDesk product quite fascinating – it was a totally new field for me, and it sounded like a field with a lot of growth potential.
 What caught my interest for LeadDesk as a company, was that it is a fast-growing, international company where people enjoy working and like to stay for several years.